 - 511CC Bike Mapper – The Contra Costa County Bike Mapper covers the majority of the 9-county Bay Area.
 The interface generates nine route options for you to pick from when you select from three hill tolerances and three levels of bike infrastructure: mostly bike paths, bike lanes, or the most direct route.

-- Bike East Bay route suggestions - A few curated, zoomable bike commute routes we put together for Bike to Work Day in May 2019.
-Includes North Berkeley to Richmond, San Leandro to South Hayward, West Oakland to Northwest Berkeley, and Livermore to Concord via the Iron Horse Trail.
-(Energizer Station locations noted on these maps were active on May 9, 2019 only).
+- Bike East Bay route suggestions – A few curated, zoomable bike commute routes we put together.
+This includes North Berkeley to Richmond, San Leandro to South Hayward, West Oakland to Northwest Berkeley, Livermore to Concord via the Iron Horse Trail, and others.

 Paper bike maps are great to have because they can highlight information that the online resources don’t, such as hazardous intersections, bike shop locations, hills, and other local info.
 Unlike a cell phone they never have to be recharged!